 OK, this is not what i hoped for favourite female fighter Gina Carano,

-here.
-Scorched Earth is not very good though, that is the truth.
+the main role here.
+Scorched Earth is not very good though, that is

 However, if you're a fan of trashy B movies and prefer watching such

-90 minutes of our precious lifes by watching a crappy B action.
+wants to destroy 90 minutes of our precious lifes by watching a crappy

 But, HEY!, Gina is in it.
 OK, no decent MA or MMA type of fighting,